Video Frame Rate and the Importance in Audio Post-Production

 • Dialogue sync is lagging

-• SFX ellements are not aligned
+• SFX elements are not aligned

 Frame Rate Discrepancies